Unidata/python-gallery/MakePost.md

 jupyter nbconvert --config blog-post.py --to markdown --stdout notebooks/NOTEBOOK_FILE.ipynb | pbcopy
 ```

 This will convert the notebook and put the content into the paste buffer.
+Note
+that the non-stdout version needs to be run in order to extract images from the
+notebook.